 These are incredibly important for distinguishing your work from that of the makers of The Secret (which does not even deserve a hyperlink, JFGI), and other inane bullshit peddled by anti-science cretins.

 15. Intelligence is not as important to doing a Ph.
-D. as the diligence, persistence, honesty, and bravery of your spouse.
+D. as the diligence, persistence, honesty, and bravery of your spouse or partner.

 16. Work on yourself as much as your research.
 Join a support group, start therapy, work a 12-step program.

 Also turning 30.
-My concentration when hyper when I turned 30.
+My concentration went hyper when I turned 30.

 17. When interacting with your advisor, do not bring baggage accompanying personal problems.
 Do not give too much information.